nuclio/nuclio/README.md

 ![playground](docs/images/playground.png)

 Browse to http://localhost:8070, deploy one of the example functions or write your own.
 The playground, when run outside of an orchestration platform (e.g. Kubernetes or Swarm), will simply deploy to the local docker daemon.

-You can then head over to the [getting started guide](docs/k8s/getting-started.md) for a complete step-by-step guide to using nuclio over Kubernetes and `nuctl` - nuclio's command line interface.
+The [Getting Started With nuclio On Kubernetes](docs/k8s/getting-started.md) guide has a complete step-by-step guide to using nuclio over Kubernetes both with the playground and `nuctl` - nuclio's command line interface.

-## nuclio High-Level Architecture
+## High-Level Architecture

 ![architecture](docs/images/architecture.png)